Cementite

 Cementite (or iron carbide) is a compound of iron and carbon, more precisely an intermediate transition metal carbide with the formula Fe_{3}C. By weight, it is 6.67% carbon and 93.3% iron.
 It has an orthorhombic crystal structure.
 It is a hard, brittle material, normally classified as a ceramic in its pure form, and is a frequently found and important constituent in ferrous metallurgy.
 While cementite is present in most steels and cast irons, it is produced as a raw material in the iron carbide process, which belongs to the family of alternative ironmaking technologies.
 The name cementite originated from the theory of Floris Osmond and J. Werth, in which the structure of solidified steel consists of a kind of cellular tissue, with ferrite as the nucleus and Fe_{3}C the envelope of the cells.
 The carbide therefore cemented the iron.

 Metallurgy

-In the iron–carbon system (i.e. plain-carbon steels and cast irons) it is a common constituent because ferrite can contain at most 0.02wt% of uncombined carbon.
+In the iron–carbon system (i.e. plain-carbon steels and cast irons) it is a common constituent because ferrite can contain at most 0.02% by mass of uncombined carbon.
 Therefore, in carbon steels and cast irons that are slowly cooled, a portion of the carbon is in the form of cementite.
 Cementite forms directly from the melt in the case of white cast iron.
 In carbon steel, cementite precipitates from austenite as austenite transforms to ferrite on slow cooling, or from martensite during tempering.
 An intimate mixture with ferrite, the other product of austenite, forms a lamellar structure called pearlite.